minishift/minishift/docs/using.md

 ## Persistent volumes

 Minishift supports [PersistentVolumes](https://docs.openshift.org/latest/dev_guide/persistent_volumes.html)
 of type `hostPath`.
-These PersistentVolumes are mapped to a directory inside the minishift VM.
+These PersistentVolumes are mapped to a directory inside the Minishift VM.

 The MiniShift VM boots into a tmpfs, so most directories will not be persisted across reboots (`minishift stop`).
 However, MiniShift is configured to persist files stored under the following host directories: